A max filtering local stability theorem with application to weighted phase retrieval and cryo-EM: Introduction

 From a machine learning perspective, convexity is desirable because max filter banks can serve as $G$-invariant layers in classification models, with their constituent templates as trainable parameters.
 Relevant numerical examples are discussed in Section~6 of~\cite{CahillIMP:22}.
 We also hypothesize that one could generalize input convex neural networks \cite{AmosXK:17} to the convex invariant setting using max filters, but we leave this as a direction for future exploration.

 A theoretical question posed in~\cite{CahillIMP:22} asks whether every injective max filter bank is bilipschitz.
 When $G$ is finite, this question was resolved by~\cite{BalanT:23}, which showed that every injective max filter bank admits bilipschitz bounds.
-However, the question remains open for infinite $G$, with only three exceptions: \begin{itemize} \item Complex phase retrieval~\cite{Alharbi:22,CahillCD:16}, where $V=\mathbb C^d$ and $G=\{z\cdot \operatorname{id}:z\in \mathbb C, |z|=1\}$. \item Quaternionic phase retrieval, where $V=\mathbb H^d$ and $G = \{z\cdot \operatorname{id}:z\in \mathbb H, |z| = 1\}$.
-This follows from the argument in~\cite{Alharbi:22}. \item Polar actions~\cite{MixonQ:22}, where $V/G$ is isometrically isomorphic to $V'/G'$ for some finite $G'\leq \Oname(V')$. \end{itemize}
+However, the question remains open for infinite $G$, with only three exceptions: \begin{itemize} \item Complex phase retrieval~\cite{Alharbi:22,CahillCD:16}, where $V=\mathbb C^d$ and $G=\{z\cdot \operatorname{id}:z\in \mathbb C, |z|=1\}$. \item Polar actions~\cite{MixonQ:22}, where $V/G$ is isometrically isomorphic to $V'/G'$ for some finite $G'\leq \Oname(V')$. \end{itemize}

 For general infinite $G$, the bilipschitz property of injective max filter banks remains an open question.
 While we do not fully resolve this issue, we investigate conditions under which these maps are bilipschitz, given sufficiently many generic templates.
 Specifically, we prove that this property holds locally near orbits of maximal dimension and hence globally for groups where all nonzero orbits have constant dimension.